-Amendments to draft resolutions (and other documents) are the means by which these documents may be altered by the body.
-Amendments can make additions, deletions or changes to a draft resolution in order to increase its acceptability to all nations involved.
+Amendments are the means by which drafts may be altered by the body.
+Amendments can make additions, deletions, or changes to a draft in order to increase its acceptability to all nations involved.
 Amendments are usually needed for a body to move toward a consensus on a draft resolution.
 When all sponsors of a draft resolution agree to an amendment, the change is automatically made (without a formal debate or vote); this type of change is called a "friendly amendment."
+Once a draft is voted upon, it becomes property of the body; all delegation names are removed and no friendly amendments or withdrawals of sponsorship are allowed.